oVirt/ovirt-site/source/documentation/installing-postgresql-db.html.md

 # Connecting to the database

+Note that this instructions are mostly the same for all distributions, the main difference is the location of the configuration files.
+For reference see the PostgreSQL documentation [here](http://www.postgresql.org/docs/9.2/interactive/auth-pg-hba-conf.html).

+**Fedora**

-Edit the `/var/lib/pgsql/data/pg_hba.conf` file and set authentication parameters as follows (for reference see [this](http://www.postgresql.org/docs/9.2/interactive/auth-pg-hba-conf.html)):
+Edit the `/var/lib/pgsql/data/pg_hba.conf` file and set authentication parameters as follows:

     local   all         all                               trust
     host    all         all         127.0.0.1/32          trust
     host    all         all         ::1/128               trust

 After that run `systemctl restart postgresql.service` so that the new settings will take effect.

+**Debian**

+Edit the `/etc/postgresql/9.1/main/pg_hba.conf` file and set authentication parameters as follows:

+    local   all         all                               trust
+    host    all         all         127.0.0.1/32          trust
+    host    all         all         ::1/128               trust

+After that run `/etc/init.d/postgresql restart` so that the new settings will take effect.

 # Connecting from other hosts (optional)